fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 }
 ```

-Notice, that the type comes before the variable/function name like Java and C#.
+Notice, that the type is written before the variable/function name like in Java
+and C#.

 ### Main function